hamish2014/FreeCAD_drawing_dimensioning/README.md

 Features
   * linear dimensioning
-  * circular dimensioning
+  * circular and radial dimensioning
   * angular dimension
-  * adding text
+  * adding, editing and moving dimension text
-  * deleting dimensioning
+  * deleting dimensions

 Limitations
   * No parametric updating, if the drawing is updated the dimensions need to be redone